Skip to content

 • Initial startup of ComfyUI Launcher typically takes 10-20 seconds for environment initialization.

 • If the system prompts that essential models are missing, you can click START ANYWAY.
 However, workflows may fail without these base models.
-We recommend downloading the essential model package before starting the service.
+Download the required models before starting the service.

 • Stop ComfyUI service